 A slow death Dyrenes Beskyttelse, a Danish animal rights group, disagreed with the environmental organisations, especially because Greenlandic hunters use nets to trap seals under the ice, resulting in their slowly drowning.

-“It is definitely wrong to catch seals with nets under the ice so they cannot breath,” said Michael Carlsen, a spokesperson for Dyrenes Beskyttelse Jyllands-Posten.
+“It is definitely wrong to catch seals with nets under the ice so they cannot breath,” said Michael Carlsen, a spokesperson for Dyrenes Beskyttelse, told Jyllands-Posten.
 “It is a reprehensible way to hunt.”

 But, according to Henrik Sandgreen, the head of KNAPK, net trapping was the only method available to hunters.